 Did they even have a plan to find certain animals?
 Maybe they should have done some homework before coming to the park - maybe even bought a book or two?
 Education/research is priceless!

 I’m sure that had the authors stayed in the park and left camp as the gate opens they would have had a great experience.
 I think the author summed it up when he said ‘bad planning and bad driver’ which led to their ‘bad luck’.
 Why then take their frustration out on the Magnificent Kruger National Park?

 If you would like to read the whole Anima Mundi Kruger Park article you can download issue ten here

-They were all captured on our last 10-day trip to the Greater Kruger Park and were taken in the park on the way to or from private lodges in concessions within the Kruger National Park or game reserves outside the park.
+They were all captured on a previous 10-day trip to the Greater Kruger Park and were taken inside the park on the way to or from private lodges in concessions within the Kruger National Park or game reserves outside the park.